dplanitzer/Serena/README.md

 # About The Project

-Apollo is an experimental operating system with an object-oriented kernel for Amiga 3000/4000 computers with support for pervasive preemptive concurrency and multiple users.
+Serena is an experimental operating system with an object-oriented kernel for Amiga 3000/4000 computers with support for pervasive preemptive concurrency and multiple users.

 One aspect that sets it aside from traditional threading-based OSs is that it is purely built around dispatch queues similar to Apple's Grand Central Dispatch.
 There is no support for creating threads in user space nor in kernel space.
 Instead the kernel implements a virtual processor concept and it dynamically manages a pool of virtual processors.
 The size of the pool is automatically adjusted based on the needs of the dispatch queues.
 All kernel and user space concurrency is achieved by creating dispatch queues and by submitting work items to dispatch queues.
 Work items are simply closures (a function with associated state) from the viewpoint of the user.